False negatives | Fluid Attacks Help

 1. Fluid Attacks assigns a security analyst to thoroughly investigate the report.

 2. The analyst attempts to reproduce the vulnerability in a controlled environment.
-If reproducible, the analyst attempts to map the vulnerability to the codebase and identify the commit that introduced the vulnerability and the date it was merged into the evaluated branch, and determines if the vulnerability constitutes a "leak" based on the following criteria:
+If reproducible, the analyst attempts to map the vulnerability to the codebase and determines if the vulnerability constitutes a "leak" based on the following criteria:

 6. Fluid Attacks communicates the investigation results.